 Sparsely populated with temperatures that can soar above 40°C (104°F), this harsh climate makes it a challenge for life to prosper.
 It is widely uninhabited, aside from its small-town settlements that dot the landscape.
 The largest city in the Mojave Desert is Las Vegas, although this is not in California but in Nevada.

-Aside from Las Vegas, however, there are tonnes of reasons to visit this desert of California.
+Aside from Las Vegas, however, there are tonnes of reasons to visit this amazing desert.

 Joshua Tree National Park, a hidden gem in the USA in spring, Death Valley National Park, and the Mojave National Preserve are key attractions for those who love the great outdoors.
 Ripe with mountain hikes, outdoor excursions, impressive backdrops, and stunning landscapes, there is, in fact, much to keep you curious in this Californian desert.